Guide to Live Betting, In-Play and In-Game Betting

 As such, the in-play live betting aspects of a game can escalate quickly.
 Statistically speaking in soccer, most professional matches are 0-0 at halftime.
 This tends to happen as teams make fewer mistakes early on when their sides are at maximum capacity both mentally and physically.

 What many punters in soccer focus on, as games continue to remain tied into the second half, is the lengthening of the odds on the favorite.
-The closer it gets to 90 minutes with the game being tied, the longer odds get for a late game goal for the favorite side (and the underdog for that matter).
+The closer it gets to 90 minutes with the game being tied, the longer the odds get for a late-game goal for the favorite side (and the underdog for that matter).